njanirudh/Research-Development-HBRS/README.md

 <img src="/images/presentation/pipeline-manipulation_2.png " width="400">

 #### Grasp Position Learning
 The main learning component involves finding the best grasp position on the handle.
-This is done by using a method called a Weighted Maximum Likelihood Estimation
+This is done by using a method called a Weighted Maximum Likelihood Estimation.

 ---
 ### Final Results